~ The Shepard Family and Staff

 If Golf is Your Bag

-The new Rawlins 18-hole golf course will be completed in 2004.
-The longest fairways in Wyoming.
+The new Rawlins 18-hole golf course was completed in 2004.
+It has the longest fairways in Wyoming.